-In order to show progress, students with valid assessment combinations of prior-year and current-year assessments, as detailed in Table 12, must either increase one or more composite proficiency levels to the next highest whole number or maintain a composite level of 4 or higher without decreasing a composite level.
+To show progress, students with valid assessment combinations of prior-year and current-year assessments, as detailed in Table 18, must either increase one or more composite proficiency levels to the next highest whole number or maintain a composite level of 4 or higher without decreasing a composite level.
 For students who are deaf or hard of hearing, who do not have a composite score, the reading scores will be used.